 John: It’s something we do in our home.

-John: Last week, you guys might remember I was digging sort of a tool basic that I feel that everyone should have.
+John: Ok, switching gears, last week you guys might remember I was digging a tool basic that I feel that everyone should have.
 This week, I’m going to hit you with another one.
 Just brace yourselves.

 Sherry: I don’t think you’re ready for this jelly.